blueDeath3301/capturePhoto-rs/README.md

 # capturePhoto-rs

 This module will show a demo of how to take a photo using the built in camera.
+The goal is to write a module that will take pictures and send them to an attcker's IP.

+WARNING!!
+DOES NOT WORK (yet) STILL UNDER DEVELOPMENT.
+Throws up the error: Os {code: -2147483634, kind: Uncategorized, message: "A method was called at an unexpected time." }

 The documentation from Microsoft (C# based) states the following;